-Gatsby's Landing (1362 Old Northern Blvd., Roslyn): Pastas are the star of the menu inside this elegant, clubby, yet comfortable space, where chef Juan X. Pareja's dishes exude his experience at high-level New York City restaurants.
-Go for peppery, comforting cacio e pepe; squid-ink tonnarelli studded with crabmeat and laced with saffron and bottarga; tubes of busiate dressed with heirloom tomatoes, basil and Parmigiano.
-For the carb-shy, the kitchen turns out an excellent brick chicken or lamb chops.
+Gatsby's Landing (1362 Old Northern Blvd., Roslyn): Pastas are the star of the menu inside this elegant, clubby, comfortable space, where chef Juan X. Pareja's dishes exude his experience at high-level New York City restaurants.
+Start with the silky crudo of the day and then move on to peppery, comforting cacio e pepe, finished with mint; squid-ink tonnarelli studded with blue crabmeat, saffron and bottarga; or tagliatelle with spring peas, bacon and pecorino.
+For the carb-averse, the kitchen turns out an excellent brick chicken or lamb chops.
 Either way, the staff injects the experience with drama via a long pass in the middle of the dining room where dishes are plated with flourish.
 More info: 516-277-2318, gatsbyslanding.com

-Brick chicken with broccolini and lemon is served at Gatsby's Landing in Roslyn.
+Cacio e pepe pasta with spaghettini, pecorino romano and mint served at Gatsby's Landing in Roslyn.

 Lost & Found

-Lost & Found (951 W. Beech St., Long Beach): Anchoring the West End's burgeoning dining scene, Lost & Found brings some Brooklyn-style rustic-chic to Long Beach.
-The tight quarters feature a communal table, a few stools at the bar and a handful of small tables, all with a view of the open kitchen.
-It's casual in the extreme, but chef-owner Alexis Trolf's cooking is highly refined and imaginative.
-The dozen-odd small plates change frequently, but look for a perfectly rendered Niçoise salad, and seared scallops with sauce vierge, saba and fennel pollen.
-The two "large-format" dishes, serving two, are dry-aged rib-eye and a Spanish-spiced roast chicken.
+Lost & Found (951 W. Beech St., Long Beach): This cozy diamond brings idiosyncratic chic, thoughtful cooking and great wines together in the West End of Long Beach.
+The tight quarters feature a communal table, a few stools at the bar and a handful of tables, all with a view of an open kitchen.
+It's casual in the extreme, but chef-owner Alexis Trolf's cooking is both highly refined and imaginative -- and you won't know what's on the menu until you show up.
+The dozen-odd small plates change frequently and might include a salad of persimmon, blood orange, Marcona almonds, basil and pomegranate (in the fall), seared scallops with fennel pollen or octopus with smoked paprika and potatoes.
+Larger dishes -- such as a dry-aged rib-eye steak or roast chicken -- can easily sate a couple.
+Finish with excellent housemade dessert, such as apple pie.
 Cash only.
 More info: 516-442-2606

 Market Bistro (519 N. Broadway, Jericho): This smart New American bistro has an informal style, upbeat mood and a seasonal menu from chef Chuck Treadwell.
-Come for the elegant market greens and grilled octopus salad, braised-duck pappardelle with wild mushrooms and spring peas, the pan-roasted chicken with spaetzle (which seems to grace half the tables) and the MB burger, a rib-eye-brisket-short-rib winner with garlic aioli.
-The bar is a great place for solo dining -- or imbibing a craft cocktail such as the "Just in Thyme," with gin, thyme simple syrup, fresh-squeezed lemon and ginger ale.
+Come for the bouncy-fresh market greens, rock-shrimp tacos or skillet-roasted organic chicken with spaetzle (which seems to grace half the tables) and then return for the MB burger, a rib-eye-brisket-short-rib winner loaded with cheeses and finished with aioli.
+The bar is a convivial place for solo dining, or imbibing a craft cocktail such as an Old Fashioned made with both bourbon and black-fig vodka, as well as a booze-soaked cherry.
 More info: 516-513-1487, marketbistroli.com

 Off The Block Kitchen & Meats